Vaginal Cyst

 Laparoscopic Surgical Treatment for Vaginal Cysts by our Expert

 The cysts typically don’t cause any symptoms, but they can sometimes cause discomfort with sexual activity or the insertion of tampons.
-Vaginal cysts frequently don’t need to be treated because they typically remain tiny.
+Vaginal cysts usually remain small and often don’t require treatment.

 Types of Vaginal Cyst

-• Gartner's duct cysts: These can develop when ducts in a growing embryo do not go away after a baby is delivered as they should.
+• Gartner’s duct cysts: These can occur when ducts in a developing embryo do not disappear as they should after a baby is born.
 The leftover ducts can develop into vaginal cysts over time.

 • Abdominal bloating or swelling